sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 So far, so good, right?
 Yes, except, you know, [naming is hard](https://martinfowler.com/bliki/TwoHardThings.html).
-While we could've gone with the old name for the feature (_Automation_) we decided to rename it.
+While we could've gone with the old name for the feature (_Automation_), we decided to rename it.
 Take a look at [PR #3][pr3] for the first of many PRs in February 2020 that changed "[Aa]utomation" to "[Cc]ampaigns" in our codebase.